Last Updated on December 19, 2021 by queenie mak

+Last Updated on December 19, 2021 by queenie mak

   Where to eat Pepper Bun

-- Taiwanese Pepper Bun (福州世祖胡椒餅) in Taipei – They make the pepper bun fresh and on the spot.
+  - Fuzhou Ancestor Pepper Pie (福州世祖胡椒餅) in Taipei – They make the pepper bun fresh and on the spot.
 Sometimes there is a long queue.
 They also have another food cart at Raohe Night Market.

-- Taiwanese pepper bun (高雄六合佳寶薯餅) in Yizhong Street Night Market in Taichung – The food cart makes a flakey pepper bun that has lots of scallions and pork with sesame scattered all over the top.
+  - Taiwanese pepper bun (高雄六合佳寶薯餅) at Yizhong Street Night Market in Taichung – The food cart makes a flakey pepper bun that has lots of scallions and pork with sesame scattered all over the top.
 I pinned the approximate location so hopefully, it will make it easier to find the pepper bun at this Taichung night market.